122nd Infantry Regiment (United States): Interwar period

+On 27 February 1924, the 2nd Battalion, 122nd Infantry was expanded and redesignated as the 200th Infantry Regiment (Separate), with the regimental headquarters organized on 10 March 1924 and federally recognized at Atlanta, Georgia.
+The 1st Battalion was concurrently allotted to the Idaho National Guard and organized by redesignation of the 3rd Battalion, 186th Infantry Regiment, the allotment of which was then transferred to the Oregon National Guard for reorganization.
+The Georgia elements of the regiment were redesignated the 122nd Infantry on 9 June 1924, and all World War I honors were retained by that organization.

+Concurrently, elements of the 200th Infantry Regiment allotted to Georgia were withdrawn and allotted to the Idaho National Guard as inactive units; the 1st Battalion in Idaho was converted, reorganized, expanded, and redesignated as elements of the 116th Engineer Regiment on 1 August 1926, rendering all elements of the 200th Infantry inactive.

-On 27 February 1922, the 2nd Battalion, 122nd Infantry was expanded and redesignated as the 200th Infantry Regiment (Separate).
-On 9 June 1924, it was redesignated as the 122nd Infantry Regiment.
-On 1 July 1939, the 122nd, less the 3rd Battalion, was reorganized and redesignated as the 179th Field Artillery Regiment, and the 3rd Battalion as the 2nd Battalion, 214th Coast Artillery Regiment.
+On 1 July 1939, the 122nd Infantry Regiment (less the 3rd Battalion) was reorganized and redesignated as the 179th Field Artillery Regiment, while the 3rd Battalion, 122nd Infantry was converted and redesignated as the 2nd Battalion, 214th Coast Artillery Regiment.

 Cold War to present

 In 1947, the 122nd Infantry Regiment was reorganized and assigned to the 48th Infantry Division until 1955, when it was redesignated as the 48th Armored Division.
 Since then, it has served as a training unit for the Army National Guard.
 It runs the modern Georgia Military Institute in Marietta, Georgia.